Eliminate Display Advertising Waste: #NoRandos

 There’s a better way though!
 Google’s Display Network offers much more control and transparency than other Display Networks and there’s no flat rate commitment.
 It operates just like Google AdWords does; as a self-serve platform.
 Pay what you want to create some awareness for your business.

 Unlike other Display Platforms, Google Display Network leads the industry in putting viewability first, so that you aren’t charged for impressions that didn’t load on a users screen (Yes!
 This is a real thing that happens.
-Crazy, right?).
+Wild, right?).
 Check out their Viewability Demo Tool to better understand how the GDN tallies an official ad impression:

 Despite all the cool tech, I still see client accounts that don’t take full advantage of Display Network options.
 AdWords search ads are very effective and require a fraction of the maintenance than Display Network ads require, so users can be tempted to slack off here.